 Bloom Time: Early summer

 Kalmia angustifolia is a flowering shrub up to 3 feet (90 cm) tall.
-The narrow evergreen leaves, pale on the underside, have a tendency to emerge from the stem in groups of three.
-A peculiarity of the plant is that clusters of leaves usually terminate the woody stem, for the flowers grow in whorls or in clusters below the stem apex.
+The narrow evergreen leaves pale on the underside, tend to emerge from the stem in groups of three.
+A peculiarity of the plant is that clusters of leaves usually terminate the woody stem, for the flowers grow in whorls or clusters below the stem apex.
 The attractive small, deep crimson-pink flowers are produced in early summer.
-Each has five sepals, with a corolla of five fused petals, and ten stamens fused to the corolla.
+Each has five sepals, with a corolla of five fused petals and ten stamens fused to the corolla.

 How to Grow and Care